usd-cs/comp305-final-project-sp24-s01s02-jj/README.md

 From there, you can install `MySQL` by running `sudo apt install mysql-server` in the terminal.
 Please finish the setup guide found [here](https://www.geeksforgeeks.org/how-to-install-mysql-on-linux/).

 Run the following command as a MySQL root user: `CREATE USER 'new_user'@'%' IDENTIFIED BY 'password';`.
-By using `%`, you will allow the user to
+By using `%`, you will allow the user to connect via any host IP.

+Once the user has been created, run the following commands to setup the production database:
+1. `CREATE DATABASE ProductionDatabase;`
+2. `USE ProductionDatabase;`
+3. `SOURCE sql/create-prod-db.sql`

+Then create the proper test database:
+1. `CREATE DATABASE TestDatabase;`
+2. `USE TestDatabase;`

-Lastly, run the following commands:
+Lastly, run the following commands to grant the user all privileges for those two databases:
-- `GRANT ALL PRIVILEGES ON ProductionDatabase.* To 'user'@'%' IDENTIFIED BY 'password';`
+- `GRANT ALL PRIVILEGES ON ProductionDatabase.* To 'new_user'@'%' IDENTIFIED BY 'password';`
-- `GRANT ALL PRIVILEGES ON ProductionDatabase.* To 'user'@'%' IDENTIFIED BY 'password';`
+- `GRANT ALL PRIVILEGES ON TestDatabase.* To 'new_user'@'%' IDENTIFIED BY 'password';`

-This will ensure that remote users cannot access every database.
+- `FLUSH PRIVELEGES:`

+From there, the host server should be setup successfully.
+This can be tested in the next section.

 ## Installation
 1. Open a terminal and run `git clone https://github.com/usd-cs/comp305-final-project-sp24-s01s02-jj.git`